chris-anderson67/VotePledge/Readme.md

 The purpose of this webapp was to mess around with html and python, and increase voter turnout.

+## Project Structure
-Boiler plate code and Flask know-how from Miguel Grinberg's book, *Flask Web Development*, which has been a great resource that I highly recomend.
+- Boiler plate code and Flask know-how from Miguel Grinberg's book, *Flask Web Development*, which has been a great resource that I highly recomend.
+- Main views, pages defined in /app/views.py